Thnot Palm Sugar

 Different parts of Thnot fruit can be eaten fresh or used to make traditional Cambodian desserts.
 When young, the seeds have a delicate sweetness with gelatin-like texture and is perfect to enjoy on a hot day.
 As the fruit matures, the seeds harden and cannot be eaten.
 However, the sweet and fragrant orange pulp can be extracted to make traditional Cambodian cupcakes called Nom Ahkow.

-While not unique to Cambodia, the Thnot tree holds special meaning to Cambodians, who cherish the plant and treat it with great care.
+While Thnot is not unique to Cambodia, the Thnot tree holds special meaning to Cambodians, who cherish the plant and treat it with great care.
 This special treatment also applies to the sugar making process, producing the rich and unique product that all Cambodians crave.

 Thnot sugar is made by first harvesting nectar from Thnot flowers during the hottest months of the year.
 Unlike other cultures that use wood chips to prevent the nectar from turning sour in the heat of the day, Cambodian farmers collect the nectar in the cooler hours of the night.
 This method also minimizes the number of insects caught in the harvested nectar.
 Cambodian farmers use bamboo canteens instead of clay pots to hold the nectar, not only because bamboo is lighter and more durable, but also because it adds natural flavor to the sugar.